huggingface/blog/asr-chunking.md

 That's the main feature we're going to use in order to add a `stride`.
 This [link](https://www.quora.com/What-does-stride-mean-in-the-context-of-convolutional-neural-networks) explains it in the image context, but it's the same concept for audio.
-Because of this property, we can start doing inference on **overlapping** chunks so that the model actually has proper context in the center, and simply **drop** the inferenced logits on the side.
-We can then just chain the **logits** without their dropped sides to recover something extremely close to what the model would have predicted on the full length audio.
+Because of this property, we can:

+- Start doing inference on **overlapping** chunks so that the model actually has proper context in the center
+- **Drop** the inferenced logits on the side.
+- Chain the **logits** without their dropped sides to recover something extremely close to what the model would have predicted on the full length audio.

 ![Striding](./assets/49_asr_chunking/Striding.png)